khalid-naami/khalid-naami.github.io/blog/2026-05-01-strategic-quartet-integrating-four-greeks.md

 slug: strategic-quartet-integrating-four-greeks
 ---

-# The Strategic Quartet: Integrating Delta, Gamma, Vanna, and Charm
+# The Strategic Quartet: Delta, Gamma, Vanna, and Charm

 Throughout this series, we have dissected the individual mechanics of the "Greeks."
 We looked at speed, acceleration, volatility sensitivity, and time decay.
 But in the real world of professional trading, these Greeks never act in isolation.
 They form a **Strategic Quartet**—a synchronized system of risk that defines the architectural structure of the market.